tspayne87/blue-jay/BlueJay.Documentation/docs/guide/getting-started.md

   }
 ```

-The *ComponentSystemGame* is an abstract game class meant to bootstrap all the basic contents of the game class
+The *ComponentSystemGame* is an abstract game class meant to bootstrap all the basic content of the game class
 and act like a *StartUp* file in a basic mvc app.
-It also set up DI internaly and start the event queue for each
+It also sets up DI internally and starts the event queue for each
 frame of the game.
-It breaks up into to main functions *ConfigureServices* and *ConfigureProvider*.  *ConfigureServices*
+It breaks up into two main functions *ConfigureServices* and *ConfigureProvider*.  *ConfigureServices*
 allows the developer to configure the *Singleton*, *Scoped*, and *Transient* objects for DI.
-However, the *ConfigureProvider* is meant
+However, the *ConfigureProvider* is for
-to configure various global objects before the game bootstraps into starting up.
-This would also be the place where you
+configuring various global objects before the game bootstraps into starting up.
+This is also be the place where you
 would setup your starting view.